dvdkblk/Impfdashboard/README.md

 # Impfdashboard
-Dashboard of Covid-Vaccinations in Germany
+Enhanced dashboard of Covid-Vaccinations in Germany.
+Inspired by the [Dashboard of the Federal Ministry of Health](https://impfdashboard.de/).